habul17/Project-1000/README.md

 ## Live Demo

-Try the app here: **[streak-tracker-rouge.vercel.app](https://streak-tracker-rouge.vercel.app/)**
+👉 Try the app here: **[streak-tracker-rouge.vercel.app](https://streak-tracker-rouge.vercel.app/)**

 ---

 ## Features

-- Increments only once per day
+- ✅ Increments only once per day
-- Automatically resets if more than one day is missed
+- 🔄 Automatically resets if more than one day is missed
-- Minimal and clean design with Tailwind CSS
+- 🎨 Minimal and clean design with Tailwind CSS
-- Data is stored in Firebase, so refreshing or reopening the app does not affect progress
+- 🔐 Data stored in Firebase (safe across refreshes & reopens)

 ---